FAQ & Local Attractions

 Does Serenity have a Conference Room or Banquet Hall?

 Serenity in the Mountains is a small boutique spa hotel, so we are not equipped with conference rooms.
 However, if you are holding a small meeting, the three bedroom suite can accommodate 8-10 people informally in the living room and dining room.
-The local area banks (United Community Bank – 706-632-6000 – and Community & Southern Bank – 706-258-4000) offer Community Rooms for rent, but you will need to book them far in advance.
-Both of the facilities are within 5 minutes of Serenity and can accommodate mid-size groups.
+The local area bank (United Community Bank – 706-632-6000 offer a Community Room for rent, but you will need to book them far in advance.
+The bank is within 5 minutes of Serenity and can accommodate mid-size groups.

 Does Serenity have a restaurant and/or can you cater an event for us?

 Serenity in the Mountains does not have an on-site restaurant.
 We do not have an on-site catering company, and we do not refer customers to a particular catering company.
 Please contact the Fannin County Chamber for a list of caterers in the area at 706-632-5680 or 1-800-899-MTNS (6867).